The Stretch Factor of Hexagon-Delaunay Triangulations: Main result

-We prove Theorem~\ref{th:main} by showing that between any two points $s$ and $t$ of a set of points $P$ there is, in the { \varhexagon}-Delaunay triangulation $T$ on $P$, a path from $s$ to $t$ of length at most $2d_2(s,t)$.
-Let $m$ be the slope of the line passing through $s$ and $t$.
-W.l.o.g., we assume that $s$ has coordinates $(0, 0)$.
-Thanks to the hexagon's rotational and reflective symmetries, we can rotate the plane around $s$ and possibly reflect the plane with respect to the $x$-axis to ensure that $t$ is in the positive quadrant of the coordinate system and $0 \leq m \leq \frac{1}{\sqrt{3}}$.
-Given this assumption, our main theorem will follow from: \begin{lemma} For every pair of points $s,t \in P$ with $0 \leq m \leq \frac{1}{\sqrt{3}}$:
+To prove Theorem~\ref{th:main} we need to show that between any two points $s$ and $t$ of a set of points $P$ there is, in the { \varhexagon}-Delaunay triangulation $T$ on $P$, a path from $s$ to $t$ of length at most $2d_2(s,t)$.
+Let $m_{st}$ be the slope of the line $st$ passing through $s$ and $t$.
+Thanks to the hexagon's rotational and reflective symmetries as well as our general position assumptions, we can rotate the plane around $s$ and possibly reflect the plane with respect to the $x$-axis to ensure that $0 < m_{st} < \frac{1}{\sqrt{3}}$.
+Given this assumption, our main theorem will follow from: \begin{lemma}[The Main Lemma] For every pair of points $s,t \in P$ with $0 < m_{st} < \frac{1}{\sqrt{3}}$: